MacroMacro/frontend-capstone-wolverines/README.md

-# frontend-capstone-wolverines
+# Front-End-Capstone

 ## **Description**

-We built an e-commerce website with user-friendly interfaces, with Product Overview, Related Products, Questions and Answers, and Outfit, Ratings and Reviews sections.
+We designed an e-commerce website with user-friendly interfaces to reflect the nested data retrieved from the API.
+The webpage mainly consists four sections: Product Overview, Related Products and Outfit, Questions and Answers, and Ratings and Reviews.

 ## **Intallation**
 -npm install: install necessary dependencies for this project.